ACRES Capital Privacy Notice and Policies and Procedures

 Important Information About ACRES

-You can find out more about ACRES at https://acrescap.com or by contacting us using the information in the contact us section.
+You can find out more about ACRES at https://acrescap.com or by contacting us using the contact information provided below.

 What Personal Information We Collect and When and Why We Use It